rhzhang-ustc/tracking-the-invisible-master/README.md

 ## Usage

-For simplicity, just run `python main.py` to generate the demo video (test.mp4)
+For simplicity, just run `python main.py` to generate the demo video (test.mp4).
+The default setting is to track claw of the robot.

 If you want to try some other videos: